Examples

 Vectorized Memory Access

-@kernel function vectorized_kernel(dst, src, i)
+@kernel function rebased_kernel(dst, src, i)

-values = vload(src, i, Val(4), Val(true))
+values = vload(src, i, Val(4))

 end